onecseven/tatis-react-redux-boilerplate/readme.md

 ## Other useful commands

-- `npm run dist` - to generate the production version of the application's script(s)
+- `npm run dist` - to generate the production version